 The Safety Scout is a student that is a member of the Scouting Team that watches and evaluates other FRC teams' robot performance and capabilities during matches.
-Because they are in the stands at an elevated level, the Safety Scout has an advantage of having an overview of the playing field and, at times, the pit area.
-The Safety Scout can identify any potential safety related concerns that cannot be seen from ground level and report these issues to a member of our safety team, the competition staff/volunteers or the UL Safety Advisors.
+Because they are usually at an elevated level in the stands, the Safety Scout has an advantage of having an overview of the playing field and, at times, the pit area.
+The Safety Scout can identify any potential safety related concerns that cannot be seen from ground level and report these issues to a member of our safety team, the competition staff/volunteers or the event's Safety Managers.